antoniormrzz/angular-lazyscripts/README.md

 ## Example project

-I have included an archive of my test project. the codes are commented. normally you should be fine with the documentation on this page.
+I have included an archive of my test project. it loads big.js and tries to log 2 + 5 to console. the codes are commented. normally you should be fine with the documentation on this page.

 ## License